T8RIN/ImageToolbox/README.md

   </br>
   </br>
-  Join our chat where you can discuss anything you want and also look into CI channel where i will post betas and anouncemets
+  Join our chat where you can discuss anything you want and also look into CI channel where i will post betas and announcements
   </br>

 # ☕ Buy me a coffee